mtgordon/CBUConcerto2022/README.md

 #### **Pushing Changes**

 The easiest way to push changes back to the GitHub repository is again on the 'Source Control' panel.

 Save any documents you want to push changes on, then input a commit message into the text box and press `ctrl+enter`.

+If there is a popup, select 'Save All and Commit'.

+After the commit has been sent, click the 'Sync Changes' button to finalize the updates.

 # 7. Troubleshooting